Propane Cylinder Recycling Facts

 - Few companies offer safe processing of discarded single-use cylinders to capture the unused propane that is frequently left in the tanks.

-- Communities that do not have the funds to pay for proper recycling of their propane tanks frequently stockpile them in landfills.
+- Communities that do not have the funds to pay for proper recycling of their propane cylinders frequently leave them to rust in landfills.

 - Propane is non-toxic and cannot contaminate soil or water.
 Propane vapor is heavier than air and can settle in low-lying spaces like basements or ponds.